tom--/yii2-dynamic-ar/README.md

-# yii2-dynamic-ar extension – adding dynamic columns to Active Record and Active Query for SQL tables
+# yii2-dynamic-ar extension

+## Dynamic attributes in Active Record and Active Query for SQL tables

 **yii2-dynamic-ar** extend the Yii 2 Active Record abstraction with NoSQL-like features.